Wednesday, January 29, 2025

 Researchers on trust in government in Canada reported early findings of their study at the International Leadership Association conference in November, 2024, in Chicago.
 The preliminary analyses indicates that we no longer live in a world where trust and distrust is a continuum with two alternatives.
 Trust in Canadian government has become a balance between justified and unjustified trust and mistrust.
 The result is four quadrants of justified trust, justified mistrust, unjustified trust, and unjustified mistrust.
 In an era of disinformation these four quadrants become very important and the Canadian researchers findings indicate that a significant portion of the citizenry in Canada moved into the unjustified mistrust quadrant, complicating any effort to gain trust of any type.
 As a U.S. citizen, I was provoked to wonder where the electorate has shifted and my guess is that those who refused to vote for Kamala Harris, even though she was much more qualified and credentialed, were substantially coming from an unjustified mistrust of current U.S. government.
 On the other hand, those who readily supported Donald Trump voted from an unjustified trust perspective - when the system has never worked for you, why wouldn't you vote for someone who calls out the failings of the current system and proclaims a new path forward?

 Maya Angelou's quote "When someone shows you who they are, believe them the first time" transcends time and is particularly applicable to today.
-Trump denied knowledge of Project 2025, which had many elements related to education, and now they are now coming to pass - reducing the scope of the Education Department, dismantling and punishing those committed to divesity, equity, and inclusion (DEI), and imposing policies and practices that threaten free expression under the guise of protecting Jewish students and scholars.
+Trump denied knowledge of Project 2025, which had many elements related to education, and now they are coming to pass - reducing the scope of the Education Department, dismantling and punishing those committed to diversity, equity, and inclusion (DEI), placing voting laws under federal control, and imposing policies and practices that threaten free expression under the guise of protecting Jewish students and scholars.
 When asked about the origin of sometimes baseless assertions, Trump cites "common sense" or that he's a very smart person.
 Albert Einstein's comment that "common sense is nothing more than a deposit of prejudices laid down in the mind before you reach eighteen" is perhaps applicable.